 My review of the boots: The more suction cup support for the elf the better the elf will stay.
 Because of this, I would use both feet and even the waste support if you can.
 The suction cups are strong, but we need him to stick all day up-side-down and I just fear he will fall.
 Also, the boots were very difficult to get on the elf.
 I ended up not putting his feet into the fabric like you are supposed to and just shoving his little legs behind the fabric and lacing up the boot.
 You would never know by looking so I think it is totally ok.

 Another fun item is the swing.
 The swing comes with a rope to hang but you can also use a suction cup on any surface to hang it pretty much anywhere.
 The idea book has lots of cool ways to use the swing including making it into a sleigh using candy canes.
-We had lots of fun putting the elf in the library pushing his gingerbread friend (just a clipart I had on my computer).
+We had lots of fun putting the elf in the library pushing his gingerbread friend (just clipart I had on my computer).

 My review of the swing: I love the idea of this swing.
 It was really hard to find places to hang it, though.
 If we hang it from the ceiling or SmartBoard it is ridiculously high for the kids to see.
 I guess you could use the extra cable to extend it.
 You can’t really hang it on the door because the door might make it fall.
 Maybe your classroom has more places to hang this fun swing.
-I love that it has a strap to hold the elf on it and squeezing a gingerbread man in there is super easy and sturdy because of the design.
+I love that it has a strap to hold the elf on it and squeezing a gingerbread man in it is super easy and sturdy because of the design.

 The peppermint grappling hook has so many ways to use it too.
-I really liked the idea of using it to have the elf climb on things, and what better place to do that than the whiteboard.
+I really liked the idea of using it to have the elf climb on things and what better place to do that than the whiteboard.
 We could have added the boots and had him actually climbing up.
 Or we could have propped a marker into his hands and written a fun little saying for the kids.
 The kit also comes with a whole roll of candy cane cable so you can really get creative with this hook.

 Candy cane grappling hook and candy cane cable review: the grappling hook is super easy to use.
-The when the surface is too thick to hang this hook you use the other hook they provided in the kit, so they really thought about the customer.
+Then when the surface is too thick to hang this hook you use the other hook they provided in the kit, so they really thought about the customer.
 You also get a ton of this rope.
 You will never run out.
 Love them both.

 The chair is fantastic too.
 I mean, how can you go wrong with a chair?
 It totally looks like it came from the north pole with the elf too.
 The dice is also great.
 It’s cute to have the elf hold the dice and display a certain message or have him play with your favorite friends.
 We added Greatest Class Ever just by printing the words and glue sticking them down.

 My review of the signs: These are extra thick and sturdy.
-They also come with a holder so that you can stand them up next to the elf – like a game piece holder you would find in a Candyland game.
+They also come with a holder so that you can stand them up next to the elf-like a game piece holder you would find in a Candyland game.
 Most cards will fit the classroom, but it is fun to make them custom for your class with a piece of paper and glue stick like the first image shown.

 This is the holiday hook.
-It can be used for the elf to hang onto, for him or her to hang from something, or turned up-side-down to do things like golfing.
+It can be used for the elf to hang onto, for him or her to hang from something, or turned upside-down to do things like golfing.
 This idea is actually one of the ideas that came from the book.
 It worked out great with some green border and green construction paper.
 You can easily hang the hook from your whiteboard and hang the elf from his arms in that slot.
 (My elf’s hands are not sewn together because I thought it would be good to take them apart one year).